What is Liquidity and Why is it Crucial for Your Investment?

 Securities, such as stocks and bonds, also possess high liquidity due to their ability to be traded quickly in financial markets.
 Stocks of large and reputable companies with high daily trading volumes are easily bought and sold.
 This allows investors to quickly access cash and reallocate their assets as needed.

-In contrast, illiquid assets such as real estate typically have lower liquidity.
-Selling real estate can be time-consuming due to the need for appraisals, finding suitable buyers, and completing legal transactions.
-This may lead to a need for discounts or additional costs for quick sales.
+In contrast, illiquid assets such as real estate typically have lower asset liquidity.
+Selling real estate can be time consuming due to the need for appraisals, finding suitable buyers, and completing legal transactions.
+This may lead to discounts or additional costs when limited asset liquidity requires a quicker sale.

 How Can Liquidity Influence Investment Decisions?